 In 2020 he worked at the Sydney Opera House conducting Charles Gounod’s Faust, at the Teatro Real in Madrid with the opera Un ballo in maschera, where he shared the stage with Nicola Luisotti, in Parma with the Orchestra Filarmonica Toscanini and in Genua with the “Carlo Felice” Theatre Orchestra.

-Most recently, he conducted the Orchestra Sinfonica Siciliana, he made his debut at the Theatre of Las Palmas in Gran Canaria (with Rossini’s La Cenerentola) and he returned to Sydney Opera House with Aida and to Warsaw National Opera with Carmina Burana.
+In 2021 he conducted the Orchestra Sinfonica Siciliana, made his debut at the Theatre of Las Palmas in Gran Canaria (with Rossini’s La Cenerentola) and he conducted Aida at the Sydney Opera House.
+Soon he will be at the Zagabria National Theatre (with Puccini’s La Rondine), at the Theatre de Champes Elysée in Paris, in a gala with soprano Pretty Yende.